Table of Contents

 Capo by the Sea Provides Treatment for Alcohol Addiction and Dual Diagnosis

 Capo by the Sea is a luxury residential rehab located in Orange County, California.
-At Capo by the Sea we believe in customizing the recovery plan to align with the unique features of each individual’s alcohol use disorder.
-Using an integrated approach, Capo by the Sea combines the best in evidence-based therapies with holistic and recreational treatment elements for a successful outcome.
-For more information, please contact us today at 888-529-2114.
+At Capo by the Sea, we believe in customizing the recovery plan to align with the unique features of each individual’s alcohol use disorder.
+Using an integrated approach, Capo by the Sea combines the best evidence-based therapies with holistic and recreational treatment elements for a successful outcome to quit drinking.
+For more information, please contact us today at (888) 529-2114.